AEissfeldt/metamerism-index/README.md

-# *Code Repository of the Article* <br/>Simplified metric for classifying observer metamerism of LED daylight spectra
+# *Code Repository of the Article* <br/>Quantifying observer metamerism of LED spectra which chromatically mimic natural daylight

 coming soon